MAIN FEATURES AND COMPONENTS OF THE CONNECTIVE TISSUE – 2

 Cells of the connective tissue

-Connective tissue cells can be classified into two populations: resident cells and transient cells, also called wandering cells.
+They are usually classified into two populations: resident cells and transient cells.

-The transient type of cells of connective tissues are migratory cells.
-Leukocytes or white blood cells are part of this group.
-The function of these cells in defending the body against foreign molecules and microorganisms is carried out almost entirely within the connective tissue.
-The presence of these cells in the different connective tissue sites of the body is variable and often depends on chemical signals transmitted by cells (e.g. macrophages, neutrophils), which stimulate the leukocytes to leave the blood vessels and accumulate in the connective tissue.
+The transient cells, also called wandering cells, are present in many types of conective tissues but not in all (as in cartilage and bone tissue).
+They are migratory cells brought by the blood or lymph, exercise important activities in the connective tissue and after some time some of them die or (as the lymphocytes) may return to the blood or lymph.
+Leukocytes (white blood cells) are part of this group.
+Most of their activity in defending the body against foreign molecules and microorganisms is carried out in the connective tissue.
+The presence of these cells in the different connective tissues of the body is variable and depends on chemical signals transmitted by cells (e.g. macrophages, neutrophils), which stimulate them to leave the blood or lymph vessels and accumulate in the connective tissue.

 Extracellular matrix (ECM)

-The ECM is composed mainly of macromolecules, in addition to water, ions, peptides, small carbohydrates and other small molecules.
-Some of these molecules originate from blood plasma.
+The ECM of the connective tissue is composed mainly by macromolecules produced in the connective tisue, in addition to water, ions, peptides, amino acids, carbohydrates and other small molecules originated from from the blood plasma or lymph.